Minimally Invasive Total Knee Replacement

 In addition, patients who have a significant deformity of the knee, those who are very muscular, and those with health problems that may slow wound healing may be at a higher risk for problems from minimally invasive total knee replacement.

-Minimally invasive knee replacement is an evolving area and more research is needed on the long-term function and durability of the implants.
+Minimally invasive knee replacement is an evolving area and more research is needed on the long-term function and durability.

 The benefits of minimally invasive knee replacement have been reported to include less damage to soft tissues, leading to a quicker, less painful recovery and more rapid return to normal activities.
 Current evidence suggests that the long-term benefits of minimally invasive surgery do not differ from those of knee replacement performed with the traditional approach.

 Like all surgery, minimally invasive surgery has a risk of complications.
-These complications include nerve and artery injuries, wound healing problems, infection, and errors in positioning the prosthetic knee implants.
+These complications include infection, wound healing problems, blood clots, nerve and artery injuries, and errors in positioning the prosthetic knee implants.

 Like traditional knee replacement surgery, minimally invasive surgery should be performed by a well-trained, highly experienced orthopaedic surgeon.
 Your orthopaedic surgeon can talk to you about his or her experience with minimally invasive knee replacement surgery, and the possible risks and benefits of the techniques for your individual treatment.